-Whether for identifying a tricky harbour entrance, taking a closer look at an approaching ship or even looking for the breeze, a decent pair of marine binoculars will repay their purchase price many times over in peace of mind and as a useful aid to pilotage.
+Whether for identifying a tricky harbour entrance, taking a closer look at an approaching ship or even looking for the breeze, a decent pair of waterproof binoculars will repay their purchase price many times over in peace of mind and as a useful aid to pilotage.

-Best marine binoculars available right now
+Best waterproof binoculars available right now

 Steiner Navigator Pro marine binoculars